BANKRUPTCY 2004 EXAMINATION: A DEPOSITION BY ANY OTHER NAME …

 The Federal Rules of Evidence do not apply at a 2004 Examination, just as they do not in a 341 Meeting of Creditors hearing, and so objections to questions posed premised on the Rules of Evidence, such as “hearsay,” and Constitutional objections, such as the right to refuse to answer under the Fifth Amendment, are not permitted, though they may be noted for the record.

-The questions are asked; the debtor answer the questions; and the examiner then utilizes the information provided as a basis for proceeding with an Adversary Proceeding to deny discharge, the dischargeability of a debt, or—does nothing at all, if the information provided does not support any such claim.
+The questions are asked; the debtor answer the questions; and the examiner then utilizes the information provided as a basis for proceeding with an Adversary Proceeding to deny the bankruptcy discharge, the dischargeability of a debt, or—does nothing at all, if the information provided does not support any such claim.

 WHAT QUESTIONS MAY BE ASKED AT A 2004 EXAMINATION?